 Absolutely not!
-Like all Eight original productions, Check, Please!
+Like all Arizona PBS original productions, Check, Please!
 Arizona is free from commercial interest and is not and never will be "pay-for-play."
 The project has financial sponsors, who have no editorial input or oversight.

-As a member of PBS, KAET-Eight observes a strong code of policies regarding editorial content in order to maintain the trust which viewers have with PBS.
-KAET-Eight is mandated to certify that editorial freedom is guaranteed in every locally produced program to fulfill the mission of public broadcasting to inform, inspire and educate.
-KAET-Eight will not relinquish or compromise the editorial control of any production by request or suggestion of sponsors, funders, donors, lobbyists or special interest groups.
+As a member of PBS, KAET-Arizona PBS observes a strong code of policies regarding editorial content in order to maintain the trust which viewers have with PBS.
+KAET-Arizona PBS is mandated to certify that editorial freedom is guaranteed in every locally produced program to fulfill the mission of public broadcasting to inform, inspire and educate.
+KAET-Arizona PBS will not relinquish or compromise the editorial control of any production by request or suggestion of sponsors, funders, donors, lobbyists or special interest groups.
 Editorial integrity in public broadcasting depends upon each station upholding a commitment to providing a free and independent decision-making process throughout the production process in a manner ultimately accountable to, and in service of, the needs and interests of Arizonans.

 Absolutely!
-In fact, we featured people’s favorite restaurants in the Sedona area in the second season and Northern Arizona eateries were featured in season three.
+In fact, we featured people’s favorite restaurants in the Sedona area in the second season and Northern Arizona and Tucson eateries were featured in other seasons.
 Future locations are under consideration.
 So, if you have a favorite place to eat anywhere in the state, now’s the time to nominate it.